PrincetonUniversity/hpc_beginning_workshop/05_connect_byweb/README.md

 ![jupyter](images/terminal_two_frames.png)

 **Users must follow the 10-10 rule on the head node of any cluster.** The 10-10 rule says that you can use up to 10% of the resources of the machine for up to 10 minutes.
 The head node of each cluster is shared by all users so this rule prevents someone from monopolizing the machine.
-The head nodes should only be used for light work such as installing software and doing short test runs.
+The head nodes should only be used for light work such as installing software, transferring files and doing short test runs.
 You may be contacted by a system administrator if you fail to observe the 10-10 rule.

 ## Running Jupyter, RStudio, MATLAB and Stata in Your Web Browser